jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 `archiveEnabled` enables (`true`) or disables (`false`) the archive traces button.
 Default: `false`.
 It requires a configuration of an archive storage in Query service.
 Archived traces are only accessible directly by ID, they are not searchable.

-### Google Analytics Tracking
+### App Analytics Tracking

 `tracking.gaID` defines the Google Analytics tracking ID.
 This is required for Google Analytics tracking, and setting it to a non-`null` value enables Google Analytics tracking.
 Default: `null`.

+`tracking.customWebAnalytics` defines a factory function for a custom tracking plugin (only when using Javascript-form of UI configuration).

-`tracking.trackErrors` enables (`true`) or disables (`false`) error tracking via Google Analytics.
-Errors can only be tracked if a valid Google Analytics ID is provided.
-For additional details on error tracking via Google Analytics see the [tracking README](https://github.com/jaegertracing/jaeger-ui/blob/c622330546afc1be59a42f874bcc1c2fadf7e69a/src/utils/tracking/README.md) in the UI repo.
+`tracking.trackErrors` enables (`true`) or disables (`false`) error tracking.
+Errors can only be tracked if a valid analytics tracker is configured.
 Default: `true`.

+For additional details on app analytics see the [tracking README](https://github.com/jaegertracing/jaeger-ui/blob/master/packages/jaeger-ui/src/utils/tracking/README.md) in the UI repo.

 ### Custom Menu Items